-Along with step by step pics, a perfect ratio of ingredients will help you in making this creamy delight delightfully.
+Along with step-by-step photos, a perfect ratio of ingredients will help you in making this creamy delight delightfully.

 Kheer, which means a milk pudding to which some grain or fruit is added is, in fact, one of the oldest delicacies in India.
-Do you know, it is popularly known as Lord’s Food meaning it is the favourite of Gods and Goddesses.
+North Indians call it Kheer whereas, in South India, it is called Payasam.
+Do you know, it is popularly known as Lord's Food meaning it is the favorite of Gods and Goddesses.
 It is often offered as Prasad in religious ceremonies.
-Rice kheer is a special favourite of Lord Shiva.
+Rice kheer is a special favorite of Lord Shiva.

 I think, there is hardly any Indian house where Kheer is not prepared, either on festivals or just like that.
 And our house is no exception.
 However, the texture of Kheer varies from house to house.
 No fixed way of making it.
 Some like it runny whereas others prefer kheer of creamy texture.
 We too, like a thick and creamy Kheer which takes as good as 2 hours in getting ready.

-Apart from Makhana and Rice here, our next favourite is Gajar Ki Kheer (Carrot Kheer).
+Apart from Makhana and Rice, our next favorite is Gajar Ki Kheer (Carrot Kheer).
 This Kheer is a winter delicacy and tastes good only when piping hot.
-So, if all other types of here are for summers then this Gajar ki kheer is reserved for winters.
+So, if all other types of Kheer are for summers then this Gajar ki kheer is reserved for winters.
 Do give it a try when the season comes.